 Warsaw

-Anything you can dream of you’ll find in the Polish capital: interesting history, a wealth of events, exciting nightlife, Michelin-star restaurants, and an abundance of green areas.
+Anything you can dream of you will find in the Polish capital: interesting history, a wealth of events, exciting nightlife, Michelin-starred restaurants, and an abundance of green areas.
 Check out the charming Old Town and take a stroll down the Royal Route.
-Learn about the city’s history in Warsaw’s many interactive museums.
+Learn about the city's history in one of Warsaw's many interactive museums.
 Spend a wild evening by the Vistula and chill out listening to a Chopin concert at Łazienki Royal Park.
 No doubt, Warsaw is a must-see on the tourist map of Europe.Find your trip

 This interactive museum is an exceptional place to gain a deeper understanding of Warsaw’s history.
 It was founded in commemoration of an event that profoundly changed the city: the Warsaw Uprising of 1944.
 Listen to the oral accounts given by insurgents, go down into the sewers – similar to the ones that insurgents used to move around the city – and see The City of Ruins, a bird’s-eye view of Warsaw burnt to the ground.
 Don’t forget to see the murals painted by Polish artists on the Wall of Art.
 The museum building is interesting in its own right since it was previously an old electric power plant for trams.